ColmPurcell/CI-PP1-WicklowHeatherHoney/README.md

 ### Images:

-All images where taken from the free images website [Plexels.com](https://www.pexels.com/) and will be credited in the credits section.
-Images where chosen to have a consistant feel across the site.
+All images were taken from the free images website [Plexels.com](https://www.pexels.com/) and will be credited in the credits section.
+Images were chosen to have a consistent feel across the site.

 ## Features

 ### Header with navigation menu:

 ![Header](assets/docs/header-feature.png)
-The Header apperars across all pages.
+The Header appears across all pages.
 It features a logo and navigation menu which highlights which page you are currently on.
 The logo and menu items highlight when a user hovers over them.
 The logo when clicked brings users back to the home page It is fully responsive on smaller screens.

 ### Footer with social media links:

 ![Footer](assets/docs/footer-feature.png)
-The Footer apperars across all pages.
-It features social media icons which highlight when a user hovers over them and links to the relavent social media pages opening in a new tab.
+The Footer appears across all pages.
+It features social media icons which highlight when a user hovers over them and links to the relevant social media pages opening in a new tab.
 It is fully responsive on smaller screens.

 ### Main Page Hero Image: